Preparing to reverse.

 You're allowed to remove your seat belt when reversing if it helps.
 Make sure that you refasten it before driving forward.

 White lights are on on behind the car when you select reverse.

-You still have to set the gas the same as when you drive forward.
-The car will need a little more gas if reversing uphill or no gas and brake ready if reversing downhill.
+You might have press the gas slightly (especially if oyur car easily stalls).
+The car will need a little more gas if reversing uphill or no gas and have the footbrake ready if reversing downhill.

 Raise the clutch to the biting point the same as you would when you drive forward but this time the back of the car will raise up slightly.
 This is a little different as when you get the biting point in 1st gear the back of the car dips down slightly.

 It's important to check all around your car before reversing.
 Look out for pedestrians and cyclists who are harder to see.
-Make sure that you look out of the back window before you move.
-Looking out of the back window gives you a better view than the interior mirror.
+Make sure that you look through the rear window before you reverse over your shoulder.
+Looking over your shoulder through the rear window gives you a better, wider view than the interior mirror.
 If you're unsure what or who is near your car then get out and check first.